top of page

 • Some non-verbal signals will become more easily understood with fewer misinterpretations.
 Like everything else, you just get better at it with practice!

-Body language across cultures: the cultural differences in body language
+Non verbal communication across cultures: the cultural differences in body language

-cultural differences and body language
+Cultural differences and body language

-You probably didn’t miss that crucial aspect of body language observation, it differs across different cultures.
+You probably didn’t miss that crucial aspect of body language observation; it differs across different cultures.
 Yes, sadness expressions might be similar across different countries, happy people will most likely look like happy people with a smile on, however, some differences can lead to misinterpretation, miscommunication or worst, conflicts.

 Cultural differences can also explain how we express our emotions differently through our body language.
 Like anger and sadness are not expressed in Japan when they are largely expressed around the Mediterranean Sea… Si, si, you should see a Spanish mama under strong emotions!

-Despite the globalisation that has started last century, fortunately, the world is still full of various customs.
+Despite the globalisation that started last century, fortunately, the world is still full of various customs.
 Depending on the culture, common gestures do not have the same meaning.
 The following pictures show how a gesture you make can be misinterpreted when you go abroad.
-You don’t even have to travel to see differences!
+You don’t even have to travel to see the differences!

-cultural differences and body language
+Cultural differences and body language

-cultural differences and body language
+Cultural differences and body language

 The essential to remember about decoding body language is that you can never be sure of your interpretation.
 You can never assume that you can read someone’s exact thoughts, moods and feelings simply based on one single gesture.
-Remember that you would need to understand the context and the situation, and you would also need to know what is the chain of events that led to the movement they did.
+Remember that you would need to understand the context and the situation, and you would also need to know what the chain of events that led to the movement they did is.
 Even if you ask multiple questions to the person, you might still not have all the necessary information to understand clearly the person’s reaction.
 Remember, you have your own filters and perceptions; we all have a different vision of the world.

-Of course, the more you know about a person, the easiest it will be for you to understand his or her mood according to body language signals; however, even there, you could be wrong if you jump to a conclusion too fast.
+Of course, the more you know about a person, the easier it will be for you to understand his or her mood according to body language signals; however, even there, you could be wrong if you jump to a conclusion too fast.
 Remember, you can sadly smile or cry because you are happy… One single gesture doesn’t mean anything.
 I am not necessary lying when I scratch my nose, it might simply be itchy.

 bottom of page